About The Guinness Storehouse:

 All adult tickets include a complimentary pint of Guinness.
-Those under 18 years of age will receive a complimentary soft drink.

 Your journey through the layers of the Guinness Storehouse begins on the ground floor with an introduction to the star of the show itself.
 'Our Brewing Story' is an immersive exhibition that reveals the exact details of what it is that goes into producing the signature Guinness that's enjoyed by millions across the globe.
 You'll roam amongst giant wood and copper vats, absorbing key facts and figures as you go and gaining visual insights into specific brewing stages such as roasting and mashing.

 Also located on the first floor is The Guinness Retail Store, where you'll find more Guinness souvenirs than you can shake a pint glass at.
 Keep and eye out for their exclusive merchandise, which will make the perfect gift for any fan of the brand.

 If it isn't already apparent by the time you move onto the first floor, you'll notice by looking up through the core of the storehouse that the building is essentially a giant pint glass.
 Crossed by the mighty girders of the original brewery it extends from the 1st floor all the way up the 5th, and is wonderful quirk of architectural design.